 Overview of European Causeway and European Highlander

-Designed by Danish naval architects Knud E Hansen and built by Mitsubishi Heavy Industries at Shimonoseki in Southern Japan, EUROPEAN CAUSEWAY and EUROPEAN HIGHLANDER are the first and third of a series of 3 vessels (the second, EUROPEAN AMBASSADOR, later became STENA NORDICA), built for P&O Irish Sea (now part of P&O Ferries).
-They operate the Larne to Cairnryan service together for P&O Ferries, and are the first purpose-built vessels to operate on the service which has previously only had vessels repurposed from other routes.
+Designed by Danish naval architects Knud E Hansen and built by Mitsubishi Heavy Industries (MHI) at Shimonoseki in Southern Japan, EUROPEAN CAUSEWAY and EUROPEAN HIGHLANDER are the first and third of a series of 3 vessels (the second, EUROPEAN AMBASSADOR, later became STENA NORDICA), built for P&O Irish Sea (now part of P&O Ferries).
+They operate the Larne to Cairnryan service together for P&O Ferries and are the first purpose-built vessels to operate on the service.
+Previously the route only had vessels cascaded from other routes.

 The “other” part-sister

 There are some differences between the two Larne to Cairnryan conventional vessels, as EUROPEAN HIGHLANDER was completed 2 years after EUROPEAN CAUSEWAY, having only been ordered 3 months after the earlier vessel was introduced.
 As a result the opportunity was taken to make some tweaks to the design including extending the overall length of the vessel and making some revisions to the layout of the passenger accommodation.
 Most significantly a second passenger lift was added to EUROPEAN HIGHLANDER.
 From the outside EUROPEAN HIGHLANDER is slightly longer and has an extra lifeboat on each side, making it easy to tell the two vessels apart.
 This lifeboat replaces the MES system fitted to EUROPEAN CAUSEWAY.
 Despite her additional length, the official capacity of EUROPEAN HIGHLANDER remains the same as her running mate.

-Despite the differences between the two vessels, passenger and vehicle capacity for both vessels is the same.
+Despite the difference in length between the two vessels, passenger and vehicle capacity for both vessels is the same.
 Vehicles are accommodated over 3 decks (decks 1, 2 and 3) with 2 of those decks (2 and 3) directly accessible from the double-decked link spans at Larne and Cairnryan.
 Vehicle access between decks is possible via 1 x 50m long hoistable ramp, and a single fixed ramp to the lower hold (deck 1).
 All passenger facilities are located on deck 4.
 Both vessels were refurbished by Blu Marine whilst dry-docked at Cammell-Laird Birkenhead during 2017.
 These refurbishments involved installing a new Food Court, replacing and reupholstering furniture, and the replacement of the flooring in the passenger corridors.